plone/training/docs/mastering-plone/features.md

 Content rules allow to subscribe actions to events.
 We can access the UI by switching to the site setup.
 Select the menu in the left bottom of your page.
-In site setup we select the content rules panel.
+In the site setup we select the content rules panel.

-Each content rule created here is a contract on a section of this site or just a section to apply an event subscriber.
+Each content rule created here is a contract on the site as a whole or just a section to apply an event subscriber to.
 The content rule therefore defines an action that subscribes to an event.

 ### Exercise

 Create a new rule "Notify moderators on new news items".
 Apply this rule to content type "News Item".
-Apply this rule globally by switching to your site root and following menu "rules".
+Apply this rule globally by switching to your site root and following context menu item "rules".

 Verify that your rule works by creating a new news item.
 See your backend log or your mail for a notification.